Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The Governance, Audit, Risk Management and Standards Committee of Harrow Council met on Wednesday 02 April 2025 to review the council's audit strategies, risk registers, and internal audit and anti-fraud plans for the upcoming year.
-The committee also received an update on a Housing Ombudsman determination.
+The Governance, Audit, Risk Management and Standards Committee of Harrow Council met on Wednesday 2 April 2025 to review audit strategies, directorate risk updates, and annual plans for internal audit and anti-fraud measures.
+Key discussions included the audit strategy for the upcoming financial year, risk assessments across various directorates, and the approval of the Internal Audit and Corporate Anti-Fraud plans for 2025/26.

 Audit Strategy 2024/2025